Genre: Historical Fiction.

 He began to whistle a popular tune as he continued along the uneven cobbled path, the fog thickening around him.
 He cast a quick glance over his shoulder to see that the girl had long since disappeared inside the tavern.
 Best to trouble her no further then, though he would certainly keep her in mind.
 Perhaps he would even pay a visit to the brewery shortly, for it was possible that the girl was ‘virgen in tactus’ and in the Whitechapel district of London, those untainted gems were becoming harder and harder to find.

 This is Chapter One of The Whitechapel Virgin.

-As there are thirty-four chapters you can continue to read here on my website for absolutely free, or if you’d like to purchase the kindle version click on the link below.
+If you’d like to purchase the kindle version of this book click on the amazon link below.